FarisKarkelja/ai-production-planner-for-craftsmanship/README.md

-# Craftify

-# AI-Powered Production Planner for Craftsmanship
+# Craftify: AI-Powered Production Planner for Craftsmanship

 ## Table of Contents